knipknap/django-collectstatic/README.md

-# django-collectstatic
+# Django Collectstatic

-Runs collectstatic on a Django project
+Runs Collectstatic on a Django project, and minimizes the resulting static files.